kanidm/kanidm/kanidm_book/src/integrations/pam_and_nsswitch.md

 > in your system.
 We recommend that you have a stable ID (like the UUID), and symlinks
 > from the name to the UUID folder.
 Automatic support is provided for this via the unixd
 > tasks daemon, as documented here.

+`use_etc_skel` controls if home directories should be prepopulated with the contents of `/etc/skel` when first created.
+Defaults to false.

 `uid_attr_map` chooses which attribute is used for domain local users in presentation.
 Defaults to `spn`.
 Users from a trust will always use spn.